gengstrand/clojure-news-feed/README.md

 ### perf4

-A micro-service written in Java with the vert.x framework.
+A microservice written in Java with the vert.x framework.
 It is intended to be called by kong.
 It aggregates performance data then sends it to elastic search in batches.
 It does not require kafka.

 ### perf5